US Post Office-Walla Walla Main

 In the 20th century, Walla Walla County continued to thrive, with advancements in irrigation technology and the establishment of vineyards and wineries.
 The county gained prominence as a wine-producing region and is now known for its award-winning wines.
 Today, Walla Walla County is a vibrant community, blending its rich history with a thriving agricultural and wine culture, making it a popular destination for tourists and wine enthusiasts alike.

-This timeline provides a concise overview of the key events in the history of Walla Walla County, Washington.
+This timeline provides a condensed summary of the historical journey of Walla Walla County, Washington.

 • 1805: The Lewis and Clark expedition passes through the area.